 Use the instructions in this chapter to change the ZyXEL Device's configuration file or upgrade its firmware.
 After you configure your ZyXEL Device, you can backup the configuration file to a computer.
 That way if you later misconfigure the ZyXEL Device, you can upload the backed up configuration file to return to your previous settings.
-You can alternately upload the factory default configuration file if you want to return the ZyXEL Device to the original default settings.
-The firmware determines the ZyXEL Device's available features and functionality.
+You can alternately upload the factory default configuration file if you want to return the ZyXEL Device's available features and functionality.
 You can download new firmware releases from your nearest ZyXEL FTP site to use to upgrade your ZyXEL Device's performance.